My name ist Stefan and I am born 1964 in Melle - Lower Saxony in the Northwest of Germany.

 For 6m I have a Diamond V2000.

-For SW I still have my G5RV which is doing a nice job.
+For SW I still have my G5RV for 80-10m which is still doing a nice job and an 17m long Endfeed antenna for 160-6m which is a bit more silent then the G5RV.

 In the meantime I sold the IC9100 again and bought an Icom IC-7300 and an Icom IC-9700 for home use as well as an Icom IC-7100 with Icom AT-180 automatic antenna tuner first for home use and now for RV use.

 For all digital modes I have several MMDVM Hotspots based on DF2ET MMDVM Boards with Rasperry Pi 3 and a Jumbo Spot from China.

 When I met my friend DJ1QQ at the Lake Garda in Italy we talked about amplifiers and I said that I wish to have back my 4xGU50.

 1/2 a year later I got some fotos from Kalle and he has build an amplifier with 2x GK71 for me which is so solid, that you can put power on it with a complete missmatched antenna and it still works fine.